Dr. med. Dirk Manski

 Greenlight Laser Vaporization:

-The laser probe is inserted through a resectoscope with continuous saline irrigation flow and 30 degree viewing angle.
+Insert the laser probe through the working channel of a cystoscope with continuous saline irrigation flow and a 30-degree optical lens.
 The vaporization begins at the bladder neck and is continued to the apex circularly.
 This guarantees a good flow of the irrigation solution to optimize the view and to remove the vaporization bubbles [fig. greenlight laser vaporization of the prostate].
-Insert a 18 French Foley catheter after the vaporization.
+Insert an 18 French Foley catheter after the vaporization.

 Postoperative Management after Laser Vaporization of the Prostate